humanfriend22/is-safari/README.md

 # Is Safari?

-A whole dedicated package to checking if the browser is running Safari (webkit). :)
+A dedicated package to check if the browser is running Safari (webkit) via the [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent).

-If it really seems like it would useful, I can publish similar packages for other browsers or a small set of functions in one package.

 # Installation